Targeting Meritocracy

 I think we should be doing the opposite: reworking every field we can on the same model.
 Instead of Goldman Sachs hiring whoever does best at Harvard, they should hire people who can demonstrate their knowledge of investing principles or (even better) who can demonstrate an ability to predict the market better than chance.
 Some of these people will be the academic stars who learned how to do it at Harvard Business School.
 But a lot of others will be ordinary working-class people who self-studied or who happen to have a gift, the investing equivalents of General Grant and Garry Kasparov.

 I don’t think the writers of the anti-meritocracy articles above really disagree with this.
 I think they’re probably using a different definition of meritocracy where it does mean “rule by well-educated people with prestigious credentials”.
 But I think it’s important to defend the word “meritocracy” as meaning what it says – decision by merit, rather than by wealth, class, race, or education – and as a good thing.
 If we let the word be tarnished as some sort of vague signifier of a corrupt system, then it’s too easy for the people who really are in that corrupt system to exploit the decline and fall of the only word we have to signal an alternative.
 “Oh, you don’t like that all the important jobs go to upper-class people instead of the people who are best at them?
 You’d prefer they be given out based on merit?
 But haven’t you read The New Inquiry, First Things, and Vox?
 Believing in so-called ‘meritocracy’ is totally uncool!”
 And then we lose one of the only rallying points, one of the few pieces of vocabulary we have to express what’s wrong with the current system and what would be a preferable alternative.
-We ought to reject the redefinition of “meritocracy” to mean “positions go to people based on their class and ability to go to Harvard”, and reclaim it as meaning exactly what it says – positions going to those who are best at them and can best use them to help others.
+We ought to reject the redefinition of “meritocracy” to mean “positions go to people based on their class and ability to go to Harvard”, and reclaim it as meaning exactly what we want instead – positions going to those who are best at them and can best use them to help others.
 Which is what we want.

 (None of this solves one of the biggest problems that the anti-meritocracy folk are complaining about: the fact that there’s a distinction between millionaire Goldman Sachs analysts and starving poor people in the first place.
 I’m just saying that in a world where somebody has to be an investment banker, a surgeon, or a Federal Reserve chair, I’d rather choose them by true meritocracy than by anything else.)